medialab/webclim_propagation_graphs_facebook/README.md

 cd webclim_analyses
 pip install -r requirements.txt
 ```
-You should also export the two following tables in a CSV format from the Science Feedback database:
+You should also export the two following tables in a CSV format from the Science Feedback database, and add the date:
-* "Appearances-Grid view.csv"
+* "Appearances-Grid view 15_05_2020.csv"
-* "Reviews _ Fact-checks-Grid view.csv"
+* "Reviews _ Fact-checks-Grid view 15_05_2020.csv"

 And put them in the `raw_data` folder.